 Applications are for a single project and all the pieces of the project must be integral towards achieving one precise objective/outcome.
-Applications that combine projects into a single application may be returned for corrections or disqualified.
+Applications that combine projects into a single application will be moved to the bottom of the competitive pool or may be disqualified.